Shenia/flower/README.md

 Current master branch is me experimenting writing the application without using objects at all.
 Other branches will be me writing the same application with the same functionalities, but having different data structures.

-The images used in this project comes from the internet.
+I do not own any of the images used in this project, they come from the internet.